Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 There is a lot of debate about whether or not this is good for a small engine.
 Those who are mechanics think this is the worst thing possible, though there are plenty of people who do it.

-Here’s the advice of one man on Facebook:
+Here’s the advice of one gentleman on Facebook:

 how to store a chainsaw

-I don’t know how hard woodpecker lips are, but I’m thinking pretty hard to get into some of those trees!
+I don’t know how hard woodpecker lips are, but I’m thinking pretty hard!

 Best Way To Store Chainsaws